Alizé (drink): Advertising

 Throughout the 1990s, Alizé’s advertising involved promotions such as a Culinary Mentorship Challenge, which offered the grand prize of a month-long study program at Le Cordon Bleu; another promotion was “Operation Redhead”, a collaboration with Manic Panic, that gave 250 winners the opportunity to become redheads via a special-edition hue of hair dye.
 From 2016 to 2017, Alizé sponsored the Tupac Shakur biopic “All Eyez on Me”.
 In 2018, they partnered with The Doughnut Project to create a (limited-time only) rose-colored doughnut with crème filling, topped with an Alizé Pink liqueur and lime glaze, complete with a candied lime finish.

 Wendy Williams was the spokesperson for Alizé from 2006 to 2007.
 Her activities included a 5-city national tour called Alizé LIVE!
 Presents The Wendy Williams Experience, highlighting her signature radio show.

-Varieties

-Alizé Gold Passion, the "original" Alizé, is a blend of passion fruit juice and other fruits blended with cognac (and now vodka).
-It was introduced in 1986.

-Alizé Red Passion, introduced in 1998, is a combination of the original Gold Passion with cranberry and peach.

-Alizé Bleu Passion, introduced in 2004, is a blend of vodka, passion fruit, cherry, and ginger.